Introduction of Prominent Ancient Herbalists.

 Prominent ancient herbalists PageAncient shanghan herbalists PageAncient lady herbalists PageAncient gynecology herbalists Page

-TCM Knowledge:Prominent Ancient Herbalists ✵Prominent Ancient Herbalists mainly introduce traditional Chinese medicine herbalists who have done outstanding study and application on Traditional Chinese Medicine and were known widely since their epoch.
-This part gives introductions on [15] prominent traditional Chinese medicine herbalists, biography and legend, main books and academic thoughts, they are listed in the order of the epoch they lived, totally [39] kinds of Traditional Chinese Medicine Works from them are introduced.
+TCM Knowledge:Prominent Ancient Herbalists ✵Prominent Ancient Herbalists introduces traditional Chinese medicine herbalists who have made outstanding contributions to the study and application of traditional Chinese medicine, and they have been widely known since their time.
+This section gives an introduction to [15] prominent traditional Chinese medicine herbalists, including their biographies, legends, main books and academic thoughts.
+They are listed in chronological order, and a total of [39] traditional Chinese medicine works by them are introduced.

 Qí Bó

-Qi Bo Qí Bó, a famous physician in the reign period of Huangdi (year 2698~2589 B.C.).he was asked by the emperor to taste various kinds of herbs and to study medicine and pharmacy.
-The first and greatest medical work produced in China, the Huangdi Nei Jing, or Huangdi's Internal Classic, or Canon of Medicine-mainly consists of questions and answers between Huangdi and Qi Bo on health.more
+Qi Bo Qí Bó, a famous physician during the reign period of Huangdi (year 2698~2589 B.C.).
+The emperor asked him to taste various kinds of herbs and study medicine and pharmacy.
+The first and greatest medical work produced in China, the Huangdi Nei Jing, also known as Huangdi's Internal Classic, or Canon of Medicine.
+It mainly consists of questions and answers between Huangdi and Qi Bo on health.more

 Huà Tuó

-Hua Tuo Huà Tuó: famous surgeon and master of all branches of medicine, also a famous Taoist Priest at end of Dong Han period and Three Kingdom period, also known as Hua Fu or Hua Yuan-Hua (year ?~203 A.D.), native to Pei Guo Qiao (today's Bo Town of Anhui province.).
-He was said to have performed many major operations including the abdominal section with herbal anesthesia and to be the first to recommend therapeutic gymnastic called Wu Qin Xi, or the Frolics of Five Animals.
-The book Zhong Zang Jing, or Treasured Classic was once ascribed to him.more
+Hua Tuo Huà Tuó: a famous surgeon and master of all branches of medicine.
+He was also a renowned Taoist priest at the end of the Eastern Han and Three Kingdoms periods.
+He was also known as Hua Fu or Hua Yuan-Hua (year?~203 A.D.) and was a native of Pei Guo Qiao (present-day Bo Town of Anhui.).
+He is said to have performed many major operations, including the abdominal section with herbal anesthesia, and is believed to have been the first to recommend a therapeutic gymnastic practice known as Wu Qin Xi, or the Frolics of the Five Animals.
+The book Zhong Zang Jing, or Treasured Classic, was once ascribed to him.more

 Gé Hóng

-Ge Hong Gé Hóng: famous physician and world-renowned alchemist (year 283~344 A.D.), was native to Dan Yang Ju Rong, also a famous Taoist Priest at Jin period, popularly known as Ge Zhichuan or Bao Pu Zi,author of the Bao Pu Zi, a treatise on alchemy, dietetics and magical practices, and the Zhou Hou Bei Ji Fang, or A Handbook of Prescriptions for Emergencies, which includes many valuable descriptions and records of diseases.
+Ge Hong Gé Hóng: a famous physician and a world-renowned alchemist and Taoist priest (year 283~344 A.D.) during the Jin period.
+He was a native of Dan Yang Ju Rong and is also known as Ge Zhichuan or Bao Pu Zi.
+He is the author of the Bao Pu Zi, a treatise on alchemy, dietetics and magical practices, and the Zhou Hou Bei Ji Fang, or A Handbook of Prescriptions for Emergencies, which includes many valuable descriptions and records of diseases.
 Ge Zhichuan is another name of Ge Hong, Bao Pu Zi is an alias of Ge Hong.more

 Táo Hóngjǐng